mloberg/mloberg.github.com/site/_posts/2012-05-20-why-you-should-write-tests.md

 #### Getting Started

 [PHPUnit's docs](http://www.phpunit.de/manual/3.6/en/index.html) are a great place to start.
 NetTuts's also has an [article](http://net.tutsplus.com/tutorials/php/the-newbies-guide-to-test-driven-development/) on it SimpleTest, another PHP test suite.
-And if you need real life examples, check out my [tests for Tea-Fueled Does](https://github.com/Tea-Fueled-Does/Tests).